 |Monograph (publisher level)||5||8|

 The Norwegian list largely covers all subjects and publishers that are relevant for research conducted at LUSEM.
 The list is administered by NSD (Norsk senter for forskningsdata/ Norwegian Centre for Research Data).
 NSD is a part of the Norwegian Ministry of Education and Research.
-The list is originally called Register over vitenskapelige publiseringskanaler/Norwegian Register for Scientific Journals, Series and Publishers.
+The list is formally known as Register over vitenskapelige publiseringskanaler/Norwegian Register for Scientific Journals, Series and Publishers.

 In order for journals, series, or publishers to be included in the Norwegian list, the following minimum level must be achieved: